Logos of the partners in the HeLis research project

 HeLiS

-Health literacy and self-management in long-term cancer survivors -Participatory development and evaluation of a digital, diversity-sensitive offer to promote competences
+Health literacy and self-management in long-term cancer survivors - participatory development and evaluation of a digital, diversity-sensitive programme to promote skills

 Latest news